openSUSE/obs-scm-bridge/README.md

  * Clean integration via a proper meta data defintion.

+ * Monitoring changes in referenced repository. (can currently be workarounded via "osc service rr")

  * Project level support: Packages are defined via a gitlab/github project.
+   Just creating a git repository there creates a new package in OBS.

  * osc upstream integration

+ * signature validation

  * find a better way to store files in .osc and .assets of the checkout, as they do not belong to the git repository auto extending .gitignore? (esp. when downloading asset files?)

+ * make cpio generation bit identical (avoid mtime from clone)